10+ AIR PLANT CARE TIPS you need to know about!

 This is the main reason I love air plant, the maintenance is so easy!

-Talking about air plants tips, have you ready my post ‘I really love repurposing items to store, such a great tip!’
-READ HERE FOR GREAT ORGANIZING PLANT TIPS!
+Talking about air plant tips, have you read my post ORGANIZING IDEAS – DIY PLANT TIPS!

 How do I know the air plant is thirsty?